 - Half day of work

-What’s more impactful is when you also appreciate an employee when it’s not Employee Appreciation Day.
+What’s more impactful is when you appreciate an employee when it’s not Employee Appreciation Day.
 Some meaningful actions may include:

 - Making it a point to thank them and give them an extra pat on the back.